lonsing/demiurge/README.txt

                  where the name ends with 'n', this optimization step was skipped. experiments/results/: This is the directory where the performance testing scripts put their results.
-The subdirectory vmcai_results/ contains the output of the scripts when run on a Intel Xeon E5430 CPU with 4 cores running at 2.66 GHz, and a 64 bit Linux.
-These are exactly the results as published at VMCAI'14.
+All results were obtained using a Intel Xeon E5430 CPU with 4 cores running at 2.66 GHz, and a 64 bit Linux. experiments/results/vmcai_results/: This subdirectory contains the results for our VMCAI'14 paper, which were obtained using an older version (namely 1.0.0) of this tool.
+The file vmcai_results.xls summarizes all results with spreadsheet tables.
+The scripts XYZ_log_to_table.py are able to transform log-files as produced by the scripts into CSV files (which can be easily imported into spreadsheets).
-                 The file experiments/results/vmcai_results/vmcai_results.xls
+experiments/results/fmcad_results/: This subdirectory contains the results for
-                 summarizes all results with spreadsheet tables.
-The scripts XYZ_log_to_table.py are able to transform log-files as produced by the scripts performance_test_XYZ.sh into CSV files (which can be easily imported into spreadsheets). bdd_tool/        Contains a BDD-based implementation written in Python.
-It is used as a baseline for comparison in our VMCAI'14 paper.
+                 our FMCAD'14 paper, which were obtained using an older version (namely 1.1.0) of this tool.
+The file fmcad_results.xls summarizes all results with spreadsheet tables.
+The scripts XYZ_log_to_table.py are able to transform log-files as produced by the scripts into CSV files (which can be easily imported into spreadsheets).
+experiments/results/diss_results/: This subdirectory contains the results for
+                 the PhD Thesis of Robert Koenighofer.
+They were obtained with this version (1.2.0) of the tool.
+The subdirectory "win" contains the results for computing the winning region, the subdirectory "extr" contains the result for computing circuits.
+                 Both directories contain spreadsheets that summarize the results.
+bdd_tool/        Contains a BDD-based implementation written in Python.
+It is
+                 used as a baseline for comparison in our VMCAI'14 paper.
 It has been created by students in the course of an internal synthesis